Emad-H/Physical-Verification-using-SKY130/README.md

 LVS and DRC are the 2 principle forms of sign-off validation before sending a chip for fabrication to the foundry.
 While the foundry will perform a full DRC on your design, they do not perform LVS, since the foundry has no way of knowing the behaviour/function of your design or what it is supposed to do.
 If your design does not meet LVS however, it has the potential to come back from manufacturing just as dead as a chip that fails DRC would.

 LVS tools are extremely fast and efficient at doing 1 thing, and that is to tell you whether the 2 netlists match or not.
 However, when netlists do not match, these tools are extremely poor at telling you the exact reason for it.
-Thus, knowing how to read and the results of a LVS tool and figure out what the problem is, is paramnount for a verification engineer.
+Thus, knowing how to read and the results of a LVS tool and figure out what the problem is, is paramount for a verification engineer.

 Any LVS tool needs the schematic and layout netlists, and traditionally, netlists used for this purpose are in .spice format, though any format with enough information on the circuit will work just fine (lef/def, verilog, blif, etc).
 Netgen accepts spice and verilog formats, which are both simulatable.

 The traditional LVS flow follows a schematic tapture, where the schematic is converted to a netlist.
-An alternative to this, is to start from RTL verilog instead, which is a behavioural description and not physical desription of the design.
+An alternative to this, is to start from RTL verilog instead, which is a behavioural description and not physical description of the design.
 In this case, synthesis tools like yosys are used which map behavioural verilog to gate level netlists.
 This netlist goes through a synthesis back end to be layout compatible.

 ### Schematics and LVS Matching

 An important part of creating schematics for larger projects, is keeping the hierarchy of a schematic matched to the hierarchy of the layout.
 Though generally, layouts tend to have more hierarchical layers due to bundling of similar cells, guard rings, etc; but the LVS tool is designed to deal with extra layers of hierarchy.
-Hierarhy makes good practice, sincing working through LVS at a block level is much easier than working through it at a transistor level.
+Hierarchy makes good practice, since working through LVS at a block level is much easier than working through it at a transistor level.
 Errors can easily be contained in blocks and pinpointed.

 The way LVS matching works, in simple terms, is to check for devices and nets.
-If a device in both netlists 'looks the same', which means it has the same type of nets connected to device terminals it maye be the same.
+If a device in both netlists 'looks the same', which means it has the same type of nets connected to device terminals it may be the same.
 Similarly, if a net in both netlists is connected to the same type of device, both nets may be the same as well.

 ### LVS Netlists Vs. Simulation Netlists